vita-rust/vitasdk-sys/examples/std-hello-world/README.md

 You'll need to customize TITLE and TITLEID when making your own app / game.

+For more details on tools requirements and usage see the tools [README](https://github.com/vita-rust/cargo-vita) page.

 # Building and running

 To create a debug build, just run: